Green-Software-Foundation/SOFT/Sustainable-Organisational-Framework-for-Technology.md

 Benefits resulting from the implementation of the SOFT framework can be grouped into the two categories of operational resilience (internal) and reputation-building (external).
 Software that uses less energy and is less sensitive to changes in energy prices can save money; make the company more flexible and quick to respond to changes in regulations or reporting requirements; make software engineers more productive by standardising practices and lowering operational tech debt; and provide a framework that can be used to add any new tools, methods, or rules to software operations.
 Aside from direct cost savings, SOFT enables the added benefits of increased efficiency, transparency, and operational robustness.

 Regarding reputation-building, the incorporation of the SOFT framework can have consequential internal and external effects.
 A company with enduring sustainable practices can attract and retain a talent pool that has become increasingly purpose-driven.
 Moreover, employees who feel connected to the sustainable values of a company can innovate for efficiencies in further promoting sustainability.
-Externally, consumers or clients may choose a company based on its sustainability performance if they have sustainability concerns or are simply deciding between services/products, which also enhances the clients’ own sustainability profile.
+Externally, consumers or clients may choose a company based on its sustainability performance if they have sustainability concerns or are simply deciding between services/products, which also enhances the clients' own sustainability profile.
 Finally, a consistent and purposeful approach to organisational software sustainability can enable a company to emerge as a thought leader in their industry or sector, benefiting both their brand's reputation and recognition.

 As software becomes a greater part of everyday business and personal life, it will inevitably produce unintended externalities.
 While technology can be a part of the solution, the SOFT framework builds a structure into companies to ensure it does not also become part of the problem as we collectively work towards a more sustainable world.